 These all-too-common frustrations, and the sense of powerlessness and inadequacy they instill, are what fueled me as I put together this list of Montreal Christmas shopping musts.
 What Christmas fairs are best bets for those of us with no time to scour every bazaar on the block?
 Which ones have the most artisans/gift ideas gathered in one spot?
 Are they located near major shopping centers, or at least a Metro station?
 How original and compelling are their wares?
 Are prices affordable, at least with regards to some items?

 Here's what I found, all listed below.
-And for those new to the city, you might find my Montreal shopping centre rundown useful in planning a holiday shopping spree.
-And for gifting inspiration, be sure to check out my Montreal Gift Ideas piece.
-It's chock full of gift, uhm, ideas.
+And for those new to the city, you might find my Montreal shopping centre rundown and deep discount sales hunting piece useful in planning a holiday shopping spree.
+And for gifting inspiration, be sure to check out my Montreal Gift Ideas piece as well as my review of Coffrets MMM, a unique Montreal-centric box.

 Annual Gem and Mineral Show